The Old Port of Montréal has something for everyone

 Its mission is to develop, manage and host recreational and tourist activities on a large site that is a place of fun and discovery.

-Its mission is to develop, manage and host recreational and tourist activities on a large site that is a place of fun and discovery.
-This major tourist attraction and event venue in Québec draws more than 6 million visitors annually.
-The Old Port also hosts a variety of cultural and entertainment activities, including food, sports and music events as well as outdoor festivals.
-It is also home to popular attractions including La Grande Roue de Montréal, Bota Bota spa-sur-l’eau, Voiles en voiles and the Terrasses Bonsecours.
+In Québec, this major tourist attraction and event site draws more than 6 million visitors each year.
+The Old Port hosts a variety of cultural and entertainment activities, including food, sports and music events as well as outdoor festivals.
+It’s also home to several popular attractions, including La Grande Roue de Montréal, the Old Port Skating Rink, the MTL Zipline, SOS Labyrinthe, Bota Bota spa-sur-l’eau, Voiles en Voiles and the Terrasses Bonsecours.

-Located on a 2.5-kilometre stretch between Old Montréal and the St. Lawrence River, this historic site is a must-see spot for Montrealers and tourists, who can enjoy its esplanade, green spaces and lively programming.
+Located on a 2.5-kilometre stretch between Old Montréal and the St. Lawrence River, this historic site is a must-see spot for Montréalers and tourists, who can enjoy its esplanade, beautiful view of the St. Lawrence River, green spaces and lively programming.
 The Old Port also accommodates major events, such as Cirque du Soleil performances, Igloofest, Canada Day celebrations and New Year’s festivities, which are held along the shores of the river.